westonstearns/courses-googlevis-weston/chapter1.md

             undefined_msg = "Make sure you have taken a subset from `development_final` including only the countries in `selection`.", incorrect_msg = "You still need to work with a subset from `development_final`.
 Use the `subset()` function and the `selection` variable. ")

-test_function("gvisMotionChart", "data", eval = FALSE,
+test_function("gvisMotionChart", c("data", "idvar", "timevar", "xvar", "yvar", "colorvar", "sizevar") , eval = FALSE,
               not_called_msg = "You should use the `gvisMotionChart()` function in this exercise.", incorrect_msg = "Mmmm.
 There is something fishy with your `gvisMotionChart()` function.
 It doesn't return a result.
 Check the hint if you need help.")
 #test_props(index = 1, funs = c("gvisMotionChart"), props = c("data"))